6 Tips for Decorating With Bold ColorsJuly 28, 2020

 6. Play With Contrast

-Another one of the tips for decorating with bold colors is to play with contrast.
+Contrast plays a role in several of the popular color combinations for your home exterior, which is why another one of the tips for decorating with bold colors is to play with contrast.
 You can get an interesting look by sticking to hues of similar colors, but contrast can also help you create a look that stands out.

 These are just a few tips for decorating with bold colors to help you create the atmosphere you want.
 These tips can also be applied to using bright colors in your kitchen or other areas of your home.
 Colors are just one small part of your custom home and it can be hard to handle all of the details yourself.
 By partnering with a custom home builder with an in-house design/build process, you can get the look you want without the stress of trying to manage it all yourself.